regispl/rememberthematch/README.md

 * some teams have a bit different names that you would expect - there's no Tottenham: they're called "Spurs" (at the same time Chelsea is Chelsea, not "The Blues", which is a bit inconsistent)
 * if team's name contains space ("Man Utd"), it's necessary to use quotation marks
 * comparisons of team names are case insensitive ("Liverpool" and "liVeRpOOl" are equal)
+* project needs to exist prior to adding matches

 Filters
 -------